alanb128/balena-magic-mirror/README.md

 Initially the display may be distorted because the GPU memory default is too low.
 In your "Device Configuration" tab in the balenaCloud dashboard, click "activate" for "Define device GPU memory in megabytes." and add the value 192 (or higher).
 The device will reboot and the display should correct itself.

 ## Configuration
-At startup there will be no config do MM will display its startup message.
+At startup there will be no config so MM will display its generic startup message.
 You can enable the sample config by going to the balenaCloud terminal, selecting the magicmirror container, and initiating an ssh connection.
 Then type the following to enable the sample config file:
 ```
 cd config
 cp config.js.sample config.js